 Signed, titled, dated 1979 and annotated oi ink brush drawing on the reverse

 Indian ink on paper, 50.5 × 32.5 cm

 – Private collection

 A founding member of the Nul group in 1960 in Delft, Jan Schoonhoven developed an artistic style governed by order, geometry, and repetition.
 In his drawings from this period, variations of particular motifs, such as intersecting rows of horizontal and vertical lines, recur.
 His later ink drawings, such as this present lot, evidence freer, more fluid delineations.

-Schoonhoven’s minimalistic ideology makes his ink drawings a particularly interesting point of his artistic career.
-Although his colour palette and materials remained restricted, he departed from ridged geometric symmetry and experimented with expressive, bold, painterly strokes.
-Despite the varying strokes of each ink drawing, Schoonhoven was able to masterfully serialise the drawings with his selective colour palette and by working within a limited range of sizes.
+Schoonhoven's minimalistic ideology makes his ink drawings a particularly interesting point of his artistic career.
+Although his color palette and materials remained restricted, he departed from ridged geometric symmetry and experimented with expressive, bold, painterly strokes.
+Despite the varying strokes of each ink drawing, Schoonhoven was able to masterfully serialize the drawings with his selective color palette and by working within a limited range of sizes.

 * Condition report available upon request